Skip to content

 Example (remove):

-// Assume a QueryWrapper object with deletion condition: name = 'John Doe'
+// Assume a QueryWrapper object with delete condition set to name = 'John Doe'

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();